billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Updating the Calibration

-Menu item: `Tools/Sample Rates From Run` lets you open any existing run that was aquired with a connected generator and recalibrate the rates for those streams.
+Menu item: `Tools/Sample Rates From Run` lets you open any existing run that was acquired with a connected generator and recalibrate the rates for those streams.
 You can then elect to update the stated sample rates within this run's metadata, and/or update the global settings for use in the next run.